 Live music venues in London

-17. See an up-and-coming band at Camden’s The Dublin Castle, where Blur and Coldplay have graced the stage.
+- See an up-and-coming bands at Camden’s The Dublin Castle, where Blur and Coldplay have graced the stage.

-22. Discover more than 265 luxury and high-street shops under one roof at Westfield London, which opens until 10pm from Monday to Saturday.
+- Discover more than 265 luxury and high-street shops under one roof at Westfield London.

-23. Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City, open until 9pm from Monday to Friday and 10pm on Saturday.
+- Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City.

-24. Flex your credit card until 9pm Mondays to Saturdays along London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.
+- Flex your credit card until late along London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.

-25. Shop at big-brand stores, including Boggi and Joseph, until 9pm at Duke of York Square.
+- Shop at big-brand stores, including Boggi and Joseph, through the evening at Duke of York Square.

 Night bus and boat tours